-By choosing renewable energy sources, PTEU has helped to avoid the release of CO_2 and other GHG emissions that would have occurred if electricity had been sourced from fossil fuel-based power plants.
+By choosing renewable energy sources, PTEU has helped to avoid the release of CO2 and other GHG emissions that would have occurred if electricity had been sourced from the Italian national grid without a commitment to 100% renewable energy mix.
 This action significantly reduces the overall carbon footprint of the office and showcases a positive environmental stewardship approach.